Introduction to Declension

 Example 2: I talk to she.

 While example 1 is perfectly grammatical, example 2 is not.
-Without me even telling you, your brain can sense that the word she is what was wrong with the example, even if you don't know why.
-What's more, your brain may have even correctly told you that you have to say her in that second example instead of he.
+Without me even telling you, your brain can sense that the word she is what was wrong with example 2, even if you don't know why.
+What's more, your brain may have even correctly told you that you have to say her instead of she.
 Before I explain why that is, please take a second to ask yourself why she does not work in example 2 but her would.
 Don't both words mean the same thing?

 The answer is that your brain, even if you don’t realize it, is very good at English grammar and knows that she and her fill different grammatical niches.